cmu-sei/iides/examples/example1.md

 - **`Section`**:
  1030(a)(2)
 - **`Nature of offense`**:
- Unauthorized access to a computer to obtain information from a department or agency of the U.S.
+ Unauthorized access to a system to obtain agency data.
 - **`Count`**:
  1
 - **`Plea`**: